Danielagazzano66/Daniela-alphabet/README.md

 ---

-### 🤝 Contributions

-Improvements, translations, and adaptations are welcome, as long as they respect the license.

----
 ## Historical Documentation and Public Evidence

 The Daniela Alphabet communication system is publicly documented through multiple independent and verifiable sources developed over many years.